george-hall-wtsi/GRIn/README.md

 metric to be meaningful, as we have found that shorter k-mer words can lead to inaccuracies in the k-mer spectra produced.

+The '-a/--analyzer' flag can be used to first run KMERSPECTRUMANALYZER [1] on the data, to try and predict how the k-mer spectrum 'should' look.
+This sometimes seems to improve matters, but sometimes appears to make things worse.

 Graph showing the effect of different k-mer sizes on the spectrum:
 ![K-mer spectrum for k = 15, 31, 51, 71, 91, 101](graphs/multiple_k.png)

 Requires Numpy and Scipy.
 Tested with Numpy 1.9.2 and Scipy 0.16.0.

+### References:

+[1] "Rapid quantification of sequence repeats to resolve the size, structure and contents of bacterial genomes."
+Williams D, Trimble WL, Shilts M, Meyer F, and Ochman H.